joshcwinton/ComputerVision/Homework3/README.txt

+Josh Winton
+Computer Vision Homework 3

+NOTE: After running make clean and make all, you can run "make runall" to run all of the programs sequentially on the two simple input images with the same thresholds I used

 PARTS COMPLETED
 Part 1:
   - Program that locates edges in a gray level image and generates an "edge" image where the intensity at each point is proportional to edge magnitude